 Load Up on Apps

 You can download apps either directly from your iPhone (the App Store comes preloaded), or from iTunes.
-For a quick rundown of all the apps you need for iPhone, head over to our always-updated list of the best iPhone apps.
-And while your iPhone comes with plenty of pre-loaded apps, you're probably better off going with these alternatives instead.
+Every week, we round up the best new or newly-updated apps on the App Store—there's plenty of good stuff in there, and you can bet that the app developers of the world are revamping their offerings for iOS 8.
+And while your iPhone comes with plenty of pre-loaded apps, you're probably better off going with these non-Apple alternatives instead.

 Your Old Accessories

 We're at the point where Apple's new Lightning adapters are essentially ubiquitous, but if it's a been a while since you've updated, you've probably got some 30-pin cables around.
 Don't worry!
 There are adapters, of course.
 Really expensive ones.
 But you can save some cash by buying the non-stupidly-expensive-Apple versions.

 This one's important.
 If you are selling your old phone, you need to wipe its data.
 And not just that.
 If you are selling an iPhone, you've got to make sure that iMessages stop getting sent to that phone.
 Here's how you do that.

 First, remove your SIM card.
 If you've got a Verizon or Sprint iPhone, you should be able to deactivate your phone through the carrier website, or you can call them and have it done over the phone.
 This next step is a big one: Go to Settings > Messages > iMessage and turn off iMessage.
 This will stop your messages from going to your old phone, which, puzzlingly, can still happen even after you've erased and deactivated that phone.